 Mike Carstensen is a Lincoln County wheat grower representing five counties in the northeast corner of the state.

 Mike serves on the boards of HighLine Grain Growers, Inc., a cooperative grain handler; Tri-Cities Grain, a barge loading river terminal; and the Lincoln County Conservation District.
-Mike also serves on the U.S. Wheat Associates board of directors.
+Mike also serves on the U.S. Wheat Associates board of directors and the National Wheat Improvement Committee.
 He served as WGC chairman from 2021-22.

 His wife, Lorie, worked for the National Park Service at Lake Roosevelt National Recreation Area until her retirement.
 The couple have three sons.
 The two oldest, Blinn and Jake, work off the farm.